Essential coronavirus info Your safety is our first priority.

-Maureen was Course Co-leader for the BA (Hons) Design Management and Culture between 2015-2017 and led the CTS Creative Entrepreneurship option in 2016/17.
-She has worked with M&C Saatchi, Pullman Hotel Kings Cross, Paris College of Art, NUMA Paris, British Library Business & IP Centre, Creative Industries Federation, Sadler’s Wells, Ambassador Theatre Group and D237 Boutique.
+Maureen has worked with industry organisations including M&C Saatchi, Pullman Hotel Kings Cross, Paris College of Art, NUMA Paris, British Library Business & IP Centre, Creative Industries Federation, Sadler’s Wells, Ambassador Theatre Group and D237 Boutique.

-Maureen has worked in Africa, Brazil, the Caribbean, China, Europe, Hong Kong, India and the USA.
-Her clients have included Heritage Lottery Fund, UAL Short Courses, Arts Council England, Museums Association, National Cultural Foundation Barbados, Walters and Cohen Architects, H2Dance, Strong Dance, Association of Dance of the African Diaspora (ADAD).
+Maureen works internationally including Africa, Brazil, the Caribbean, China, Europe, Hong Kong, India and the USA.
+Maureen has worked with the British Council, Heritage Lottery Fund, UAL Short Courses, Arts Council England, Museums Association, National Cultural Foundation Barbados, Walters and Cohen Architects, H2Dance, Strong Dance, Association of Dance of the African Diaspora (ADAD).
 She coaches creative entrepreneurs from diverse careers, industries and backgrounds.

-Maureen is visiting lecturer at the University of the West Indies and International School of Management Group in Senegal.
-Prior to creating Freshwaters, Maureen held a number of senior cultural management positions including Executive Director for the Black MBA Association (UK) and Director of Strategic Development for Talent & Skills 2000, a creative industries employability project for young people.
+Prior to creating Freshwaters, Maureen held a number of cultural and social leadership positions including Co-founder and Executive Director for the Black MBA Association (UK) and Director of Strategic Development for Talent & Skills 2000, a creative industries employability project for young people.
 Her work has been recognised through the ‘European Union of Women of Achievement Award’ 2001 for Pan European, for understanding and being an inspiration to others.
 Maureen was among the women awarded the Women of the Year Award 2000.

-Maureen’s research interests are in professional practice, leadership, entrepreneurship, emotional intelligence, design thinking, dance, intercultural, cultural diversity, work-based learning and business models and she has published papers.
+Maureen’s research interests are in professional practice, leadership, entrepreneurship, emotional intelligence, dance, intercultural, cultural diversity, work-based learning and business models and she has published papers.